 First use of sash windows

 There are no accurate records on where and when sash windows were first used in homes.
 There are many speculations which believed it was first used in France.
 This was due to the origin of the name “sash” which means “chassis”, or frame in French.
-However, the early use of sash windows amongst French homes doesn’t make use of a sliding frame and counter-balancing system.
+However, the early use of sash windows in French homes didn’t make use of a sliding frame and counter-balancing system.
 During their first use in France, sash windows utilised a swivel block instead.
 Some experts believe the actual first usage of sash windows as we know them began in London after the Great Fire incident of 1666.

-Sash Windows and Robert Hooke
+Sash windows and Robert Hooke

 There are some Historians who believe the sash window design is attributed to Robert Hooke.
 Robert Hooke is a famous philosopher and architect who lived during the 17th century.
 Hooke was a London surveyor and helped in the rebuilding of London after the Great Fire of 1666.
-He was able to design several noteworthy buildings such as the Ragley Hall, Buckinghamshire and Montagu House.
+He was able to design several noteworthy buildings such as Ragley Hall, Buckinghamshire and Montagu House.
 These buildings utilised sash windows.
-Hooke’s credit to the creation of sash windows is the invention of counterbalance weights.
+Hooke’s credit for the creation of sash windows is the invention of counterbalance weights.
 The separate weight is responsible for holding the position of the window.

 London Building Act